Stakeholders hail Tinubu’s new tax Ombudsman

 4 Min Read

-A tax ombudsman is the soul of the country’s revenue and tax system, according to Chief Ejezie.
+A fellow of both ICAN and the Institute of Taxation of Nigeria, Ejezie said that a tax ombudsman is the soul of the country’s revenue and tax system.

 ‘President Tinubu made the choice based on the character, competence, and qualifications of the new tax ombudsman.

-‘The president is not interested in Dr Nwabueze’s faith, ethnicity or any of the primordial factors that make Nigeria underperform’.
+‘The President is not interested in Dr. Nwabueze’s faith, ethnicity or any of the primordial factors that make Nigeria underperform’.

 ‘The success of the ongoing tax and revenue reforms hinges on how much faith the Nigerian people have in the new system, making Nwabueze’s job extremely important.

-‘I have known Dr Nwabueze for several decades, and I can testify to his acute-mindedness and vision’.
+‘I have known Dr. Nwabueze for several decades, and I can testify to his acute-mindedness and vision’.

 Share This Article